ibm-cloud-docs/openshift/openshift_locations.md

 </br>

 If you need to specify a region in an API call, remove the `/global` parameter from the path and pass the region name in the `X-Region` header.
-To list available regions, run `ibmcloud oc regions`.
+To list available regions, run `ibmcloud oc region ls`.

 <br />